On Learning the Right Attention Point for Feature Enhancement: Method

 Some methods use attention to learn global features for long-range structures, in which $\mathcal{N}(p_i)$ is replaced by a set of pre-selected attention points.
 These points can be found by locating points with similar features as $f_i$ in the feature space.
 Like Eq.~\eqref{eq:basic}, a basic mechanism is to weigh the input features of the attention points based on the feature similarity, then to combine them into the output feature of $p_i$.

-In this work, we propose a new network module, called DAP-Conv, that {\em directly learns\/} to find attention points without relying on the feature similarity.
+In this work, we propose a new network module, called LAP-Conv, that {\em directly learns to find\/} attention points without relying on the feature similarity.
 In particular, we learn to find for each input point $p_i$ {\em only one\/} attention point instead of finding multiple ones.
-The top part of Figure~\ref{fig:overview} illustrates how DAP-Conv works.
+The top part of Figure~\ref{fig:overview} illustrates how LAP-Conv works.
 Let $P$ be the input cloud with $n$ points $\{ p_1, p_2, ..., p_n\}$.
-Taking as an example the blue point in Figure~\ref{fig:overview} as $p_i$, we learn to find its associated directional attention point $q_i$, the red point, through the assistance of the offset point $d_i$, the yellow point.
+Taking as an example the blue point in Figure~\ref{fig:overview} as $p_i$, we learn to find its associated attention point $q_i$, the red point, through the assistance of the offset point $d_i$, the yellow point.
 The bottom part of Figure~\ref{fig:overview} shows the overall feature learning pipeline.
-First, we update feature $f_i$ of point $p_i$ using a Local Convolution block (Eq.~\eqref{eq:basic}), then map $f_i$ to the corresponding directional attention point $q_i$ using the DAPs Mapping block (Section~\ref{sec:method:learn_daps}).
-Next, the Attention Features Aggregation block (Section~\ref{sec:method:agg_feat}) aggregates features for the directional attention point $q_i$.
-Finally, the Attention Features Integration block (Section~\ref{sec:method:int_feat}) integrates the feature of the directional attention point into the output feature of $p_i$.
-Also, we show the detailed structure of DAP-Conv in Figure~\ref{fig:arch}, in which the three blocks are outlined.
+First, we update feature $f_i$ of point $p_i$ using a Local Convolution block (Eq.~\eqref{eq:basic}), then map $f_i$ to the corresponding attention point $q_i$ using the LAPs Mapping block (Section~\ref{sec:method:learn_daps}).
+Next, the Attention Features Aggregation block (Section~\ref{sec:method:agg_feat}) aggregates features for the attention point $q_i$.
+Finally, the Attention Features Integration block (Section~\ref{sec:method:int_feat}) integrates the feature of the attention point into the output feature of $p_i$.
+Also, we show the detailed structure of LAP-Conv in Figure~\ref{fig:arch}, in which the three blocks are outlined.